-András Inotai teaches the course The Enlargement of the EU - Experiences, Processes and Impact in the first academic year of the Executive Master in EU Studies and the Advanced course The European Union Facing Global Economic Challenges in the second academic year.
-Together with Tamás Szigetvári he also teaches the course Cohesion and Differentiation - Internal Cohesion of the EU and is responsible for the research track Economics.
+András Inotai taught the course The Enlargement of the EU - Experiences, Processes and Impact in the first academic year of the Executive Master in EU Studies and the Advanced course The European Union Facing Global Economic Challenges in the second academic year.
+Together with Tamás Szigetvári he also taught the course Cohesion and Differentiation - Internal Cohesion of the EU and was responsible for the research track Economics.

 András Inotai had been working as General Director of the Institute for World Economics of the Hungarian Academy of Sciences, Hungary between 1991 and 2011.
 At present, he is research director and and as of July 2013 holds a professor emeritus status.
 András Inotai started working at the Institute in 1967 as a research fellow and, over the years was department director and deputy director of the institute.
 He had a working contract with the Kiel Institute of World Economy in 1971 and taught at San Marcos University in Lima, Perú in 1972-73.
 Between 1989 and 1991 he worked at the World Bank’s Trade Policy Division in Washington D.C.
 Between 1995 and 1998 he headed the Strategic Task Force at the Prime Minister’s Office in order to prepare Hungary for official negotiations with the European Union.
 Between 2008 and 2018 he regularly teached at postgraduate courses at the Center for European Integration at the University of Bonn.
 Since 1993 he has been visiting professor at the College of Europe, Bruges and Natolin and acted has visiting professor at the Columbia University, New York, in 2002.